Cooperation between European and Japanese Regions

 - Mr. Yoshinori Sakiura, Executive Director, Tourism & International Affairs Bureau, Gifu Prefectural Government – Strategic Partnership between Gifu Prefecture & EU Region ～ Centered on France

-- Mr. Yasumi Kitao, Executive Director, Growth Industry Promotion Office, Department of Commerce, Industry and Labor, Osaka Prefectural Government
+- Mr. Yasumi Kitao, Executive Director, Growth Industry Promotion Office, Department of Commerce, Industry and Labor, Osaka Prefectural Government - Activities of cooperation with European regions of Osaka prefecture

 15:35 – 15:45